JaxCavalera/spendulum/README.md

 ## Developer Notes - (Goals for v1)
 #### Todo List
 - Build product card
-    - price => fixed price only atm not dynamic => NEXT UP
-    - min price (hidden)
-    - max price (hidden)
-    - qty remaining / sold out, etc. Using a status overlay panel
+    - qty remaining / sold out, etc. Using a status overlay panel => NEXT UP
 - Build cart sidebar
-    - Implement handler to add product qty to cart it should appear in sidebar
+    - Adjust qty of products in cart
+    - Display Price timer for cart items
     - Handle removal directly from cart
 - Implement basic account login using generic credentials like `username`, `password1` as a way for testing ability to add new products in via a UI.